Peyton Manning didn't hide his feelings. This one was special, and he simply wasn't about to dismiss it as just another tuneup.

 After a short run by Willis McGahee, Manning found Eric Decker on the left for 10 yards.
 A 19-yarder to Decker a few plays later put the ball on the 14, and the Broncos looked like they were poised to score.

 Instead, on third down at the 12, Manning got picked off when Denver's Brandon Stokley deflected a pass and Major Wright dived for the interception at the 2.
-Wright then left the game with a hamstring injury.
+Wright then left the game with a hamstring injury that he said was "nothing major," no pun intended.

 Manning was finished for the night, too, and that brought the biggest story to a close.